ArkoSammy12/creeper-healing/README.md

 This server and client side, customizable mod allows the world to automatically heal Creeper explosions.
 It has support for configuring a custom block-replace list, for teling the mod what blocks to use to replace a previously broken one, allowing for balancing and preventing potential abuse of this mod.

 ## Configuration
 When the server or game is started, the mod will look for an existing `creeper-healing.json` file for the configs.
 If it exists, it will read the values from there.
 If not, it will create a new config file in `/config/creeper-healing.json`.
-You can then edit this file to configure the mod, and restart the server to apply the changes.
+You can then edit this file to configure the mod, and restart the server or game to apply the changes.

 - `"explosion_heal_delay"`: This setting allows you to change the delay in seconds between each creeper explosion and its corresponding healing process.
 This is 3 by default.
 - `"block_placement_delay"`: This setting allows you to change the delay in seconds between each block placement during the creeper explosion healing process.
 This is 1 by default.